 What if the reviewee has been on secondment/had several roles within the review period?

 The manager (reviewer) of the substantive role is responsible for collating information for the SRDS meetings.
 Therefore, if the reviewee has worked for another manager to any significant level in the last year, both reviewer and reviewee should ensure they seek feedback from that person to feed into the SRDS conversation (including suggesting some relevant objectives, if the arrangement is still on going).

 What if the reviewee has changed jobs/roles within the review period?

 Where possible the reviewer should talk to the reviewee´s previous manager in order to identify additional feedback which should focus on outputs and specific examples.
-This feedback should inform the overall assessment of contribution given.
 The rest of the content of the review meeting should focus on the current job/role.